PrabhjotCngh/PixoraPayments/README.md

   - Cancel button: notifies bridge and quits Pixora.
   - Expiry timer: redirects to failure with `?reason=expired`.

+### Admin Control: Set Device ID

+- Rename a device remotely: POST `/admin/set_device_id` with `{ deviceId, newId }`.
+- The Windows client updates `%APPDATA%/PixoraPayments/device-id.txt`, applies the new ID, and reconnects.
+- Use stable, unique IDs per booth (e.g., `rest-kolkata-booth-01`).
+Avoid spaces and special characters.

+### Installer Prompt: Configure Device ID (Windows)

+- During installation, the setup prompts for a Device ID if none is already configured.
+- The value is stored at `%APPDATA%/PixoraPayments/device-id.txt` and reused on subsequent installs, so you are not prompted again.
+- You can also set or change the Device ID later via the Admin page (Set Device ID) or by editing the file directly.
 - `success.html`
   - Shows a short countdown then notifies bridge and quits Pixora.